Skip to main content

 MikroORM.init({

-You might as well want to use the EntityRepositoryType symbol, possibly in a custom base entity.
+You might as well want to use the EntityRepositoryType symbol, possibly in a custom base entity (as shown above).